MUHS offers a variety of food options managed by The Abbey Food Service Group.

 All breakfast and lunch meals are created to meet or exceed the minimum Federal/State school food service guidelines.

 Students/parents may pre-pay to their meal account at any time.
 Money orders or checks made payable to “ACSD.” will be credited to student accounts.
 There will be a $5.00 fee charged for all checks that are returned for insufficient funds.
 Parents/students are expected to keep lunch accounts up-to-date.
-Pending an updated ACSD Meal Charge Policy, if a student’s account reaches a zero balance, student will be notified and allowed to charge only one lunch.
+See the Meals Charge Policy for Addison Central School District on pages 10-11 for more information.

 An on-line payment system is available to make deposits into students’ school meal accounts and is the preferred method of payment.
 To learn more about this option go to www.abbeygroup.net.
 If you have any questions, you can e-mail questions to email@example.com.